-- 1 Insert the SATA SSD card into the connector. - 2 Tighten the screw to secure the SATA SSD to the system board. - 3 Install the base cover. - 4 Follow the procedure in After working inside your computer.
+- 1 Insert the SATA SSD card into the connector. - 2 Tighten the screw to secure the SATA SSD to the system board. - 3 Install the: - a battery - b base cover - 4 Follow the procedure in After working inside your computer.